Account Support and Safety

 - Stay protected – Make sure any computer you access your online banking account from is equipped with spyware and antivirus software that is up to date.
+While we do not endorse any one product, you should install an ICSA Certified antivirus product: www.icsalabs.com/products.
+Independent antivirus reviews can be found here: www.av-comparatives.org.
 It is also important to make sure that your computer performs automatic updates and software patches relative to the Operating system.

 - Email Safety – Malware and Phishing are common security threats associated with emails.
 To protect yourself, be mindful to never open or respond to SPAM (unsolicited bulk email messages), never click on links within an email or open attachments if the email is from an unknown sender, and avoid downloading or opening files with odd extensions like .exe, .pif, or .vbs as they are executable files and could cause damage if opened.
 It’s important to never include sensitive information in an email, or give out your email address to unknown websites.
 Needham Bank will never ask for your password or other account information by email.